nesfit/ICS/Lectures/Lecture_04/Lecture.md

 +++
 ### Annotation Attributes
-* Namespace `System.ComponentModel.DataAnnotations` and `System.ComponentModel.DataAnnotations`
+* Namespaces `System.ComponentModel.DataAnnotations` and `System.ComponentModel.DataAnnotations.Schema`
 * Simple **attribute based configuration method**
 * .NET attributes can be **applied to domain classes and properties to configure the model**
 * Also used in *ASP.NET MVC*